← All Chapters|Part 1 — The Premise and the Witness

 "A lot of the people that you hear about in the news that are getting people and chopping them up in the basement and eating them and stuff, frying them up—these are what they call drones.
 They're a parasited host of the lizards."

-Marshall's claim here is specific and falsifiable in principle: some proportion of the individuals who commit seemingly incomprehensible acts of violence—particularly those involving cannibalism, dismemberment, and the consumption of victims—are not humans experiencing psychotic breaks but drones whose parasitic consciousness drives them toward behaviors that, while alien to human psychology, are natural expressions of the Vril predatory instinct channeled through a human body.
+Marshall's claim here is specific and falsifiable in principle: some proportion of the individuals who commit seemingly incomprehensible acts of violence—particularly those involving cannibalism, dismemberment, and the consumption of victims—are not humans experiencing psychotic breaks but drones whose parasitic consciousness drives them toward behaviors that, while alien to human psychology, are natural expressions of the predatory instinct channeled through a human body.

 "Some people say when they hear about something on the news, someone wanted to chop up somebody down in their basement and eat them—they're like, 'How can a human being think something like that?'
 And the thing is, it's because it's not a human being.
 It's a parasited host of a human being from this lizard."